 Following the completion of my MSc in this field I continued my work experience with British Canoeing (Slalom), who took me on during my MSc.
 I started by simply filming at training sessions, then nationals, then I was offered a chance to support at international competitions – which I, of course, said yes.
 Not too soon after this I become involved with Hertfordshire Mavericks Netball club – a role which I picked up through conversations over Twitter.
 This was great though.
 Another new sport to learn, a new type of analysis, new people, new skills, more improvements to be made personally, and this time I had the responsibility to analyse and report what I wanted.
 And having this responsibility equals exploration.
 Self-discovery.
 Trial and test.
 Adapt and reform.
 I worked with these two fantastic teams over a couple of years each, working alongside other casual jobs, but most importantly building my experience, working on my hard and soft skills.

 One year after handing in my MSc research project, I was offered a full time role as an analyst working in elite sport.
 It has been great and answered so many questions I had prior to being an analyst in a full time position.
 My learning curve has been vast and steep, and I continue to learn so much about so many areas.
 Data, communication, analysis, processes, presentation, impact and collaboration are just a few words that could lead to many discussions regarding my role.
-I love that I can reflect on how hard I worked to get offered a role, how hard I have worked since, and how far I can see I have come, let alone looking ahead to see how far I can go too.
-I love knowing there are many more things to work on.
-And I love being in a job that I love.
-It gives me the underlying desire to improve what I do to try and support coaches and players that ultimately improves the performances in sport that we all want to see and admire.
-A genuine excitement, pleasure and privilege.
+I love that I can reflect on how far I have come, let alone looking ahead to see how far I can go too.
+It gives me the underlying desire to improve what I do to try and support coaches and players that ultimately improves the performances in sport that we all want to see and admire!